adrfantini/academic-kickstart/content/author/admin/_index.md

 [[social]]
   icon = "envelope"
   icon_pack = "fas"
-  link = "#contact"  # For a direct email link, use "mailto:test@example.org".
+  link = "adr.fantini+website@gmail.com"  # For a direct email link, use "mailto:test@example.org".
+For pointing to the contact widget, use "#contact"

 [[social]]
   icon = "researchgate"